-- 9.4.3.41 Between 2013 and 2022 there has been a total of four incidents within the MAIB dataset that occurred within the Shipping and Navigation study area.
-The most common incident type recorded was "machinery failure" with two instances recorded.
-Three incidents were recorded within the Caledonia OWF itself.
-Fishing vessels and cargo vessels were most commonly involved in incidents within the Shipping and Navigation study area, with two instances each.
-Within the OECC study area, a total of four unique incidents were recorded between 2013 and 2022.
-The most common incident type was also "machinery failure", with two recorded instances.
-Recreational vessels were the most common vessel type involved in incidents within the OECC study area, with three recorded incidents.
-A review of older MAIB data within the Shipping and Navigation study area between 2003 and 2012 showed a total of 16 reported incidents within the Shipping and Navigation study area, and nine reported incidents within the OECC study area.
-However, no incidents were recorded within the Caledonia OWF or Caledonia OECC.
-This indicates reported incidents have generally decreased in proximity to the Caledonia OWF. - 9.4.4 Do Nothing Baseline - 9.4.4.1 If the Proposed Development (Offshore) does not come forward, an assessment of the future baseline conditions has also been carried out and is described within this section. - 9.4.4.2 There is uncertainty associated with long-term predictions of vessel traffic growth including the potential for any other new developments in UK or transboundary ports and the long-term effects of Brexit.
-Therefore, two independent scenarios of potential growth in commercial vessel movements of 10% and 20% have been estimated throughout the lifetime of the Proposed Development (Offshore).
-These scenarios have been included in the pre OWF modelling undertaken in the NRA (Volume 7B, Appendix 9-1: Navigational Risk Assessment).
+Between 2012 and 2021 there has been a total of four incidents within the MAIB dataset that occurred within the Shipping and Navigation study area.
+The most common incident type recorded was "machinery failure" at 50%.
+No incidents were recorded within the Caledonia North Site itself.
+Fishing vessels were most commonly involved in incidents within the Shipping and Navigation study area, at 60%.
+Within the OECC study area, a total of five unique incidents were recorded between 2012 and 2021.
+The most common incident type was "machinery failure" at 60%, with "grounding/stranding" and "collision" accounting for 20% each.
+Fishing vessels were also the most common vessel type involved in incidents within the OECC study area, at 50%.
+A review of older MAIB data within the Shipping and Navigation study area between 2002 and 2011 showed a total of 16 reported incidents within the Shipping and Navigation study area, and eight reported incidents within the OECC study area.
+This indicates reported incidents have generally decreased in proximity to the Caledonia North Site.

+9.4.4 Do Nothing Baseline

-9.4.4.3 There is similar uncertainty associated with long-term predictions for commercial fishing vessel and recreational vessel transits given the limited reliable information on future trends upon which any firm assumption could be made.
+- 9.4.4.1 If Caledonia North does not come forward, an assessment of the future baseline conditions has also been carried out and is described within this section. - 9.4.4.2 There is uncertainty associated with long-term predictions of vessel traffic growth including the potential for any other new developments in UK or transboundary ports and the long-term effects of Brexit.
+Therefore, two independent scenarios of potential growth in commercial vessel movements of 10% and 20% have been estimated throughout the lifetime of Caledonia North.
+These scenarios have been included in the pre OWF modelling undertaken in the NRA (Volume 7B, Appendix 9-1: Navigational Risk Assessment). - 9.4.4.3 There is similar uncertainty associated with long-term predictions for commercial fishing vessel and recreational vessel transits given the limited reliable information on future trends upon which any firm assumption could be made.
 There are no known major developments which would increase commercial fishing or recreational vessel activity in the region.
-Therefore, in line with assumptions for commercial vessels, a conservative potential growth in commercial fishing vessel and recreational vessel movements of 10% and 20% has been estimated throughout the lifetime of the Proposed Development (Offshore).
-Changes in fishing activity are considered further in Volume 2, Chapter 8: Commercial fisheries.
+Therefore, in line with assumptions for commercial vessels, a conservative potential growth in commercial fishing vessel and recreational vessel movements of 10% and 20% has been estimated throughout the lifetime of Caledonia North.
+Changes in fishing activity are considered further in Volume 3, Chapter 8: Commercial Fisheries.